 In the case of species B, or any experiment which fails to identify the full range of temperatures (Figure 3B), a standard linear regression can be used to identify either the Tb or the Tc.
 The inverse of the slope of this regression gives the thermal time for germination in degrees-day.
-Here, we can produce a fourth new dataset, which indicates the suboptimal temperatures identified for species B; Table 4: LM.
-This will automatically produce information for whichever single segment was identified in each unique dataset either Tb or Tc and thermal time.
+Here, we can produce a fourth new dataset, which indicates the Tb and thermal time calculated for species B; Table 4: LM.
+This will automatically produce information for whichever single segment was identified in each unique dataset, either the sub-optimal or the supra-optimal.
 We then plot the germination rate against each temperature treatment using a smooth linear model for each decile in Figure 4B (LMfig).
 Furthermore, it must be noted that this script can be used to calculate the germination base water potential, if the data set that is analysed represents an experiment of germination in different water potential solutions.
 In this case, the values of the column Treatment would be the water potentials instead of the temperatures.
 Lastly, we attach a short script to produce a smooth curve in the case of irregular data exploration in SMTHfig.

 Discussion

-This method is appropriate for the analysis of germination data to identify cardinal temperatures and thermal time.
-The method we present here offers an opportunity to calculate the analyses rapidly, and to select the breaking point in the data without user bias.
-When using this script, we recommend that users become familiar with the basics to using R, and seek out one of the many introductory tutorials that exist online.
+The method we present here is appropriate for the analysis of germination data to identify cardinal temperatures and thermal time.
+This method offers an opportunity to calculate the analyses rapidly, and to select the breaking point in the data without user bias.
+When using this script we recommend that users become familiar with the basics of using R, and seek out one of the many introductory tutorials that exist online.
 We provide some guidance here (Supplementary Information 2 & 3).
 We suggest to ensure all packages are installed, and libraries uploaded, and follow the notes in the script using the example data sets in the supplementary information, using this paper as a complimentary resource to the script.